-- 4.2 Traffic Manager raises no objections on the grounds that traffic generation is unlikely to increase as a result of an orchard worker residing at the site.
-A condition requiring details of parking arrangements is recommended - 4.3 County Land Agent advises that there is no agricultural need for an agricultural worker to be on site throughout the year.
-The area involved is 25 acres or orchard and although in generates an average gross income of approximately £15K per annum, the financial test requires a profit of £20K per annum.
+- 4.4 Traffic Manager raises no objections on the grounds that traffic generation is unlikely to increase as a result of an orchard worker residing at the site.
+A condition requiring details of parking arrangements is recommended - 4.5 County Land Agent advises that there is no functional need for a worker to be on site throughout the year.
+The area involved is 25 acres of orchard and although it generates an average gross income of approximately £15K per annum, the financial test requires a profit of £20K per annum.
 The project should be self-financing but it is very unlikely that the profitability after costs will be sufficient to cover a full-time worker, even were it considered that there was a functional need.
-No such functional need exists based upon the 25 acres of orchard. - 4.4 Conservation Manager (Senior Landscape Officer):
+No such functional need exists based upon the 25 acres of orchard.